terminusdb/terminusdb/docs/reference/API.md

 This call returns a "Turtle" format file representation of the graph specified in the URL path as a JSON string.
-It takes a get parameter `format` which must always be "turtle".
+It takes a get parameter `format` which, if supplied, must always be "turtle".
 In the future we hope to support other formats.

 ## Replace Triples